toge/perf-cpp/README.md

 // cache-misses: 1.36517e+07
 ```

-#### Sampling
+The `perf::EventCounter` class offers an interface to record hardware performance counter statistics over a specific code segment – comparable to the `perf stat` command.
-The `perf::Sampler` class provides an interface to specify sampling criteria and control the start/stop of recordings – comparable to `perf [mem|c2c] record` and `perf report`; but with control of the recorded code segments.
+You can add and manage counters, as well as to start and stop recordings.

-You can sample various aspects such as instructions, time, memory addresses, access latency, call chains, branches, and more.
+&rarr; See the documentation for [recording basics](docs/recording.md) and [multithreaded](docs/recording-parallel.md) recording.

-&rarr; See the documentation for [sampling basics](docs/sampling.md) and [multithreaded sampling](docs/sampling-parallel.md).
+### Sampling
 ```cpp
 #include <perfcpp/sampler.h>
 auto counter_definitions = perf::CounterDefinition{};